mj3b/rgds-ai-governance/docs/ai-governance-technical-architecture.md

     A
   end
 ```
 AI operates only within a non-agentic boundary.
-Outputs are advisory and cannot change decision state
+Outputs are advisory and cannot change decision state.

 ---